pbarden/pbarden/README.md

   play a curated music collection by genre.
 - **[tarot-reader](https://github.com/pbarden/tarot-reader)** — "Arcanum Magni Operis," a reading
   app for a custom 186-card alchemical tarot deck, with its own spread mechanics, a deck editor, and a journal that snapshots each reading (including the sky at the moment it was saved).
-No build step, no server, no network calls.

 ## Web Apps & Sites